MightyMedia/Mighty-Form-Validator/DEVELOPMENT.md

 - Expand existing validators (options / features)
   - number validator should be able to use html5 min/max attributes for validation
 - Validation dependent of other field - only require validation if other field is set/validated
+  - This is called a Conditional validator
 - Option to execute validation on key-up event, not only on change.
   - Determine for each field if validation should execute on key-up event
-- Options to only validate a field when the user changed the value (not always on every focus change)
+- Option to only validate a field when the user changed the value (not always on every focus change)